Can Apple Pages Finally Replace Microsoft Word For Mac?

 Microsoft Office for Mac

-Yes, I use Pages and Word for Mac too.
+Yes, I used Word for Mac for a very long time.

-The current version of Office I have installed is Office for Mac 2011, which works with versions up to macOS Sierra.
+But the version of Office I had installed was Office for Mac 2011, which only worked with versions up to macOS Sierra.

-But this version is not supported on Macs using macOS High Sierra, Mojave, or new versions.
+This version is no longer supported for Macs using macOS High Sierra, Mojave, or newer versions.

-If you want to use Word or other Office apps on a MacBook, it will cost a lot of money to upgrade to Office 2016 or Office 2019.
+If you want to use Word or other Office apps on a MacBook, it will cost money to upgrade to Office 365 to use only Word.

-The price to upgrade is expensive, depending on which versions of Word you select.
+The price to buy or upgrade Word is expensive, depending on which version or Office 365 you select.

-However, if you want to try Office on your Mac, you can get a one-month free trial version.
+But if you want to try Office on your Mac, you can sometimes get a one-month free trial version.

 On top of that, do you need all the Office products?
 I would only use Word and perhaps Excel from time to time and never use the other apps in the suite.